BatMaxou/aatis-routing/README.md

 }
 ```

-The `AbstractController` class provide a method `render` thats allows you to render a template.
+The `AbstractController` class provide a method `render` that allows you to render a template.

 ```php
 class AatisController extends AbstractController